ae6rt/decap/README.md

 ### Webapp

 This is a Go webapp that receives commit hooks from various repository managers.
+Upon receiving a hook on a managed project, Decap will launch a container to execute a build on the project and branch.

 ### Kubernetes resource configs